niksedk/subtitleedit-avalonia/docs/features/main-window.md

 ## Window Areas

-The main window is divided into the following areas (top to bottom, left to right):
+The main window is divided into the following areas.
+The yellow lines at draggable area splitters:

 <!-- Screenshot: Annotated main window with numbered labels for each area -->
 ![Main Window Annotated](../screenshots/main-window-annotated.png)